mihaicris-adoreme/cordial-ios-sdk/README.md

     // your code
 }];
 ```
-`response` is an array of `InboxMessage` objects. `InboxMessage` represents one inbox message, containing its mcID, title, if the message is read and when it was sent.
+`response` is an array of `InboxMessage` objects. `InboxMessage` represents one inbox message, containing its mcID, if the message is read and when it was sent.

 #### Send up an inbox message is read event.